Why do cats scratch around their food bowl?

-Cats sleep on average 16 hours a day, which is twice the amount of sleep us humans average.
+Cats sleep on average 16 hours a day, which is twice the amount of sleep we humans average.
 When hunting for food, they use their energy, in short, quick bursts to capture their prey and are highly efficient at this.
 In his book Cat World, Desmond Morris suggests that cats possibly sleep so much because they have time on their hands and they can.

 Why does my cat walk sideways?

-We’ve all seen it back arched, tail raised, hair on the back and tail puffed up and doing the sideways ‘crab walk’.
+We’ve all seen it back arched, tail raised, the hair on the back and tail puffed up and doing the sideways ‘crab walk’.
 This behaviour is designed to make the cat look larger and more threatening to the other cat (or person).